dragoncoder047/aelith/README.md

 ## TODO

-* [ ] Add a sprite for the crossover component.
 * [ ] Make flash trail that shows activation of things follow the data wires
-* [ ] Fix bugs where horn disappears when invoking continuation
+* [ ] Fix bug where horn doesn't teleport to the player and gets extremely stretched.
 * [ ] Add more challenges that test all features of call/cc.
   * [ ] Use firewall somewhere else
 * [X] Finish writing man pages for all the types of continuations